test.pyxc

 }

-tok_identifier and tok_number are handled separately because the token integer alone isn't enough — the associated payload (IdentifierStr and NumVal) needs to be printed too.
+tok_identifier and tok_number are handled separately because the token value alone isn't enough — we need the associated data (IdentifierStr and NumVal) to be printed too.
 All other named tokens go through TokenNames.
 Single-character tokens (positive ASCII values) print as 'c'.

 Build and Run